vincentgong7/VG_AlexeyAB_darknet/README.md

-# Extra functions for a forked AexeyAB Darknet repo.
+# A forked AexeyAB Darknet repo with extra convenient functions.

 As **AlexeyAB updates** frequently, hereby I added a stable version of AlexeyAB Darknet with extra convenient functions.